microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externalconnectors-externalactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a record of a user interaction with an [externalItem](externalconnectors-externalitem.md) object
+Represents a record of a user interaction with an [externalItem](externalconnectors-externalitem.md) object.

 Inherits from [externalActivityBase](../resources/externalconnectors-externalactivitybase.md).